 How Much Does Windshield Replacement Cost?

 On average, windshield replacement can run from $200 to $450.
 It can also depend on the car you drive and the state you live in.
-This, of course, is if you don’t have car insurance.
-In order to get the absolute best protection for your windshield, comprehensive car insurance will be your best bet.
+This, of course, is if you need car insurance.
+Comprehensive car insurance will be your best bet to get the absolute best protection for your windshield.

 What Does The Utah Windshield Replacement Law Mean?